Natural perioral dermatitis treatment

 Check for SLS

 Many have suggested that a cause of perioral dermatitis could be sodium lauryl sulphate (SLS), a chemical compound that is used in cosmetics to produce foam.
 SLS can be found in toothpaste and other cosmetic products.
 You may need to look hard at the label, but eliminating products with SLS from your daily life may improve your skin and reduce the impact of perioral dermatitis.
-Consider your hair pro
+Consider your hair products too, if your hair is brushing your face and you are reacting to ingredients it can cause breakouts.
+Consider this particularly if the problem areas are just where you hair makes contact.

 You should also take care to avoid other skin irritants that may make your perioral dermatitis worse.
-Check out our dedicated skin- irritants page for in-depth advice.
+Check out our dedicated skin- irritants page for ideas.

 It’s important to look at your diet to see if there are any potential triggers for perioral dermatitis .
 Specifically, consider reducing or removing these foods and drinks from your diet: